Emergent Pauli blocking in a weakly interacting Bose gas: Time-scales of relaxation

-To demonstrate that the slow thermalization time-scale is indeed caused by emergent Pauli blocking, we simulate the quasi-1D GHD employing a classical collision integral neglecting the quantum statistics of the quasi-particles.
-The resulting relaxation times presented in Fig.~\ref{fig:damping_scaling} are much faster and exhibit much weaker dependence on temperature and amplitude than the both other theories and experiment.
-This suggests a different mechanism of relaxation.
-Indeed, by virtue of the high chemical potential of the condensate, the system is deep in the quasi-1D regime for even the weakest quenches.
-Increasing the temperature only speeds up relaxation slightly and is, in fact, mainly caused by dephasing effects becoming relevant.
-The stark difference to the dynamics observed in the experiment demonstrates the importance of accounting for the fermionic quasi-particle statistics, even in a weakly interacting system.
+To demonstrate that the slow thermalization time-scale is indeed caused by the emergent Pauli blocking, we simulate the quasi-1D GHD employing a classical collision integral, which neglects the fermionic statistics of the quasi-particles.
+The resulting relaxation times presented in Fig.~\ref{fig:damping_scaling} are much faster and exhibit much weaker dependence on temperature and amplitude than both the quantum theories and the experiment.
+Indeed, by virtue of the high chemical potential of the condensate, the system is already deep in the quasi-1D regime for even the weakest quenches and coldest temperatures realized.
+Hence, without the Pauli blocking mechanism, the dynamics relaxes through thermalization at a rate much faster than the dephasing of integrable 1D GHD.
+This behavior is clearly not what we observe in the experiment, illustrating how the emergent behavior of the physical system is intrinsically linked to properties of the quasi-particles.

-It is important to stress that the observed prolonging of the thermalization time-scale is inherently related to the quench protocol employed: The box trap enables the Fermi sea to be established across the entire system.
+Finally, it is important to realize that the observed prolonging of the thermalization time-scale is inherently related to the quench protocol employed: The box trap enables the Fermi sea to be established across the entire system.
 Further, switching the potential shape mostly preserves the Fermi sea.
-For contrast, in protocols like the quantum Newton's cradle hardly any of the low rapidities are occupied following the initial quench~\cite{kinoshita2006quantum, 10.21468/SciPostPhys.6.6.070}.
-Indeed, following a cradle-like quench in another atom chip setup, clear signs of thermalization were observed~\cite{schemmer2019generalized}.
+For contrast, in protocols like the quantum Newton's cradle only few of the low rapidities are occupied following the initial quench~\cite{kinoshita2006quantum, 10.21468/SciPostPhys.6.6.070}.
+Indeed, following a cradle-like quench in another atom chip setup, clear signs of thermalization were observed~\cite{schemmer2019generalized, PhysRevLett.126.090602}.
+Determining whether a Bose gas system is 1D is therefore not as straightforward as merely checking whether the temperature and chemical potential fulfill $\mu, k_\mathrm{B} T < \hbar \omega_\perp$.
+Ultimately, the effective dimensionality of these highly elongated systems is determined by the presence and nature of transverse excitations, which near the 1D limit must respect the quantum statistics of the rapidities.

-Finally, according to effective field theory models of the Luttinger-Liquid type, the evolving density perturbation can be viewed as the propagation of a phononic mode.
-However, at the large thermal energy scales in the experiment, the lowest order quadratic Hamiltonian of such models is unable to capture the observed relaxation \cite{doi:10.1126/science.aan7938}.
-A description could be feasible by including higher order corrections, although this falls outside the scope of this work.